Frequently Asked Questions

 How it works

-The investment process consists of 4 steps:
+The investment process consists of 5 steps:

 - Onboarding and subscription: You will be invited to the digital onboarding process and sign a subscription form.
 The subscription form is binding.
+For Access to Climate Tech Fund II this step also consists of a suitability assessment

-- Capital call: After subscribing, you will receive the first ‘capital call’, i.e. the first cash transfer request.
+- Capital call: After subscribing, you will receive the first ‘capital call’, i.e. the first cash transfer request

-Currently, the minimum investment for most funds is €100.000.
-Our Climate Investment Club enables limited access to minimums as low as €10.000.
+Currently, the minimum investment for most funds is €100,000.

 Cash outflows: Depending on the amount you commit, you will have a single upfront capital call (the full amount) or have several capital calls spread out over the years.
 See “How and when do I need to transfer my investment?”.